facebook/watchman/README.markdown

  -o, --logfile=PATH    Specify path to logfile

- -p, --persistent      Persist and wait for further responses
+ -p, --persistent      Persist and wait for further responses.
+                       You should probably also use --server-encoding=json

  -n, --no-save-state   Don't save state between invocations